Who We Are...

 Is CHF a religious or evangelistic organization?

-No. Our mission is simply to serve the poor and bring about social justice, regardless of class and religion.
+No. We are a humanitarian organization.
+Our mission is simply to serve the poor and bring about social justice, regardless of class and religion.

 How can I get involved?